yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/azure.md

     ![description](/images/yb-platform/install/azure/shared-gallery-replication.png)

-1. To use the image in Yugabyte Platform, enter the image version's resource ID into the **Marketplace Image URN / Shared Gallery Image ID** field of the **Specify Region Info** dialog.
+1. To use the image in YugabyteDB Anywhere, enter the image version's resource ID into the **Marketplace Image URN / Shared Gallery Image ID** field of the **Specify Region Info** dialog.

    <br>The gallery image ID could be defined by a full URL containing a subscription ID, a resource group name, and the resource name itself.
-If the subscription ID or the resource group is different from the default values, Yugabyte Platform will use them instead.
+If the subscription ID or the resource group is different from the default values, YugabyteDB Anywhere will use them instead.